 Sea lice and pesticides: Chemical warfare in open net-cage fish farms

-Parasites occur naturally in the wild but confining large numbers of farmed salmon in open net-pens over long periods of time creates artificial environments for parasites like the sea louse to multiply and spread.
+Parasites occur naturally in the wild, but confining large numbers of farmed salmon in open net-pens over long periods of time creates artificial environments for parasites like the sea louse to multiply and spread.
 Their eggs are dispersed by the currents and can travel freely into and out of net-pens.
 Many salmon farms are located in more sheltered areas of the coast that are important migration routes of wild salmon.
-This placement disrupts a natural balance when wild juveniles migrate from their natal rivers to the open ocean increasing the risk of sea lice infection on tiny, juvenile wild fish.
-This award winning map shows how sea lice numbers on wild salmon are higher in some salmon farming areas around BC.

-A global assessment by researchers at Dalhousie University showed that where ever there are open net-cage salmon farms, sea lice levels on wild salmon and trout are higher and those wild populations are declining at a faster rate than in nearby areas where there are no salmon farms.
+A global assessment by researchers at Dalhousie University showed that wherever there are open net-pen salmon farms, sea lice levels on wild salmon and trout are higher and those wild populations are declining at a faster rate than in nearby areas where there are no salmon farms.

 Parasites can also weaken a fish's immune system and spread infections that can lead to disease.
 Click here to read a recent literature review by Dr. Lawrence Dill.

 Once sea lice from wild sources become established in a farmed salmon population the only way to control them is through the use of parasiticides.
-In the Atlantic Ocean sea lice are becoming increasingly resistant to certain parasiticides, forcing farmers to resort to chemicals that are more toxic not just to the sea lice but to other crustaceans like lobsters, crabs and shrimp.
+In the Atlantic Ocean sea lice are becoming increasingly resistant to certain parasiticides, forcing farmers to resort to chemicals that are more toxic--and not just to the sea lice but to other crustaceans like lobsters, crabs and shrimp.
 Cooke Aquaculture in New Brunswick admitted to La Presse they have lost over 500,000 farmed fish to heavy lice infestations resistant to standard treatment.
 DFO’s Director General of Aquaculture at the time told Living Oceans Society farmed salmon in the Bay of Fundy were registering lice loads of 200 to 300 lice per fish.
 A series of lobster die-offs in the Bay of Fundy led to an analysis which discovered Cypermethrin, a banned-in-Canada chemical lice treatment, in the dead animals.
 In late 2010, Environment Canada raided the offices of Cooke Aquaculture, investigating the possible use of illegal chemicals to treat the growing lice infestations.
 In November, 2011, Environment Canada charged Cooke’s CEO and two managers of the company with 11 indictments each under Section 36 of the Fisheries Act – depositing deleterious substances into fish-bearing waters.
-The matter is now before the courts.
+The company eventually entered a plea to two indictments and was ordered to pay $500,000 in fines.

 With DFO’s assistance, the east coast industry is now testing new paraciticides (AlphaMax™) containing highly toxic chemicals such as deltamethrin in an effort to control the lice infestations.
-Living Oceans and our partners in CAAR have joined forces with the Atlantic Coalition for Aquaculture Reform and east coast fishermen’s associations in urging the withdrawal of DFO’s draft “Pest/Pathogen Treatment” regulations that would entrench the use of a wider variety of toxic parasiticides in open net-cage farms Canada’s oceans.
+Living Oceans and our partners in CAAR joined forces with the Atlantic Coalition for Aquaculture Reform and east coast fishermen’s associations in urging the withdrawal of DFO’s draft “Pest/Pathogen Treatment” regulations that entrenched the use of a wider variety of toxic parasiticides in open net-cage farms Canada’s oceans.
+Nevertheless, approval has now been given for the use of additional treatment chemicals.